spotfiresoftware/tibco-streaming-samples/modelops/mlaas/amazon-rekognition/README.md

 ## Introduction

-This sample project demonstrates calling [Amazon Rekognition for image analysis](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html) from TIBCO ModelOps.
-This GitHub repository contains the artifacts of a TIBCO ModelOps Project that can be imported into TIBCO ModelOps to allow you to analyze image data.
+This sample project demonstrates calling [Amazon Rekognition for image analysis](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html) from Spotfire ModelOps.
+This GitHub repository contains the artifacts of a Spotfire ModelOps Project that can be imported into Spotfire ModelOps to allow you to analyze image data.
 The input takes a name and an image file name for image labeling analysis.

 NOTE: Use of Amazon Comprehend may incur costs in your Amazon account.

 The basic steps for using this sample are:

-1. Clone this GitHub repository locally and Import the project into TIBCO ModelOps.
+1. Clone this GitHub repository locally and Import the project into Spotfire ModelOps.
 1. Obtain the needed authentication keys from Amazon.
 1. Modify the amazon_rekognition_model with the authentication keys.
 1. Update the scoring flow and pipeline to use the modified script.
 1. Approve and deploy the amazon_rekog_pipeline in your ModelOps environment to deploy a REST service.
 1. Run the example Python script on your machine to test the deployed REST pipeline.

-## Clone this Project and Import into TIBCO ModelOps
+## Clone this Project and Import into Spotfire ModelOps

 You will want to clone this GitHub project locally.
 Once you have the files locally, you can either:
 * Build a project zip file using maven with the pom.xml and amazon-rekognition.xml files provided.